 Tip: The Comment column is especially useful for filtering lists.
+You can put your own comments in it that will help you in your working process.

 Column Description

 Name The name of the field.

 Length The length of the field.

 Value The value of the field.

-Column Description Picture The format of the field.
+Picture The format of the field.

 Normalized Picture The normalized picture of the field.

 Comment The comment for the field.

-Program The program in which the field is used.
+Program File The program in which the field is used.

 File The source file that contains the declaration for the field.